 This dresser is just an inexpensive veneer dresser that I picked up at a second-hand shop years ago for about $30.
 Perfect to paint and design with!

 Ella loves this spot in the yard, as it is in the shade most of the day.
-She is listening to a woodpecker in the woods when I took this photo and enjoying her dessert in her “red thing” after dinner.
-Since taking this photo too, I have moved the antique bell to the side of the door, which I really like much better.
+She was listening to a woodpecker in the woods when I took this photo and enjoying her dessert in her “red thing” after dinner.
+Since taking this photo, too, I have moved the antique bell to the side of the door, which I really like much better.